Sam-0712/undergraduate-academic-writing-assessment/README.md

 - Junhan Zhou (Chemistry)
 - Yaohui Xie (Chemistry)

-I would like to thank my teacher **Mr.Liu** for his guidance and support.
-And last but not least, I would like to thank the open-source libraries used in this project.
+I would like to thank my teacher **Oscar Liu** for his guidance and support.
+And last but not least, I would be grateful to all the creators of the libraries used in this project, even though I cannot fully use them in this project.